Note: The NYDocSubmit app is available.

 The Assistance Programs Division is responsible for the administration of the benefits programs.
 These include SNAP (formerly known as Food Stamps), Temporary Assistance, Medicaid, Home Energy Assistance Program and Welfare to Work.

-Food Stamps or SNAP (Supplemental Nutrition Assistance Program) is a federally funded program adminsitered by the Department of Social Services for the United States Department of Agriculture.
-The goal of the program is to provide a higher level of nutrition to income eligbile individuals and families by enhancing their ability to purchase food.
+Food Stamps or SNAP (Supplemental Nutrition Assistance Program) is a federally funded program administered by the Department of Social Services for the United States Department of Agriculture.
+The goal of the program is to provide a higher level of nutrition to income eligible individuals and families by enhancing their ability to purchase food.

 Eligibility for the program is determined by financial criteria.
 Those found eligible receive an EBT (electronic benefit card) which is scanned in any of 29 local grocery stores and farmers markets in Broome County.

-Medicaid is the program that enables indigent individuals in our community to obtain necessary medical care, services and supplies by assisting them with the payment for such services.
+Medicaid is a program that enables necessary health care coverage to eligible low income adults, children, pregnant women, elderly adults and people with disabilities in our community.
 The increasing numbers of elderly in the community as well as federal and state policy changes have continue to drive Medicaid caseload increases in Broome County as well as the NY State of Health Benefit Exchange.